Characters: The Order of the Stick: Team Evil

 - Grave Robbing: Two years experience as an intern graverobber on her resume.

-- Healing Hands: "Cure Critical Wounds".
+- Healing Hands: "Inflict Critical Wounds".
 More often than not she does this for the undead.

 - Humans Are Bastards: She believes this thoroughly and, in what may be an example of Insane Troll Logic, uses it to justify her belief that the Undead are really nice creatures, as they are "the antithesis of life".
 See "They Would Likely Both Disagree with That Sentiment" for the full conversation.